 Each athlete brings a unique skillset to the rink, and our coaches work to develop that particular player within the team concept.
-OHA’s coaches also share an incredible passion not only for player development, but for personal development as well.
+OHA Edmonton’s coaches also share an incredible passion not only for player development, but for personal development as well.

-Randall played professional hockey in Europe for 17 years with the Nottingham Panthers.
+Weber played professional hockey in Europe for 17 years with the Nottingham Panthers.
 Played on the Great Britain National team in 1998 at the IIHF World Championship.
-Randall has 24 years of coaching experience at various levels, including formerly being a Head Coach at OHA in Penticton.
+Randall has 24 years of coaching experience at various levels, including formerly being a head coach at OHA Penticton.
 He was named Alberta Midget Hockey League Coach of the Year in 2014.